Work with instruments

 - Click the Instrument list buttons in the action bar to make the necessary changes.
 These buttons will be displayed once you add them from the Action bar settings under the menu item Instrument List.

 Once an instrument's symbol is red, the instrument from the current chart will be added to the list.
 By clicking the button it can be added to as well as deleted from the corresponding list.

-Add an instrument to an instrument list with the
+- Add an instrument to an instrument list with theicon in the chart toolbar.

 You can define your favorite instrument list by selecting the corresponding icon in the chart toolbar and checking the Fav. a checkbox in the popup.
 The favorite instrument list will be offered as the first option whenever a new LCG/TCG is created.